the-pudding/karen-data/README.md

 This repo contains the following:

-- Node scripts to combine and clean [Social Security Administration](https://www.ssa.gov/oact/babynames/limits.html) national baby name data.
-The `output` folder has been `gitignored` from this repo due to large data files.
+- Node script to combine and clean [Social Security Administration](https://www.ssa.gov/oact/babynames/limits.html) national baby name data.
+- R Markdown script to analyze the data and find names that had a similar trajectory of popularity over time as "Karen"

 ## Setup